What is “Windows Modules Installer Worker”?(All Problems Solved)

 Microsoft releases updates on ‘Patch Tuesday‘ which is second or fourth Tuesday of every month.
 Although updates can be provided on other days, if necessary.
 If you observe this process consuming lots of CPU and Disk Resources the chances are:

-- Windows is downloading or installing updates in the background, and for this ‘Windows Modules for Installer Updates’ process is used.
+- or installing updates in the background, and for this ‘Windows Modules for Installer Updates’ process is used.

 Why ‘Windows Modules for Installer Updates’ is consuming very high CPU and Disk Resources?